Why Automate This?

 - At least one intentionally imperfect scan (low resolution, skewed, or photographed)

-- Click ”+ Create Assignment” from your dashboard.
+- Click ”+ Create Agent” from your dashboard.

 - The field list matches what your target system actually requires.